Knights of the Dinner Table: Sara Ashlyn Felton

 B.A.'s cousin Sara, the only female member of the group, prefers games with a focus on role playing rather than the pure action.
 Often, she tries to solve issues in-game through negotiation, while the others prefer violence.
 Exactly how she, playing a 'good' character, came to unleash upon the game-world a blood-thirsty pack of pit bulls to attack and devour anything alive they come across (and quite a few not-alive things as well) is an entirely different story, and one Sara would like the world to forget about (even if she never will).
 Usually the voice of reason, Sara has reflexes that would scare a striking cobra and has been known to have a hair-trigger temper on certain subjects (sexist remarks being perhaps the foremost); Bob, Dave and Brian have all had their shirt collars wrenched by a fuming Sara at least once.

-Sara's trademark characters are generally (fully clothed) female barbarians, the most noteworthy of which are probably Zayre and Thorina.
+Unlike the guys who all have their favorite characters, whose descendants they want to return to, Sara has played different characters, including barbarians like Zayre and Thorina and clerics like Justinia.
 She also has the distinction of being the person that broke Brian's undefeated streak at Risque (a parody of Risk).
 Brian is not fond of being reminded of this.
 Sara was supposedly based on Jolly Blackburn's wife, Barbara Blackburn.